Merlin: Name

 The name Merlin is derived from the Welsh name of the legendary bard Myrddin that Geoffrey of Monmouth Latinised to Merlinus in his works.
 Medievalist Gaston Paris suggests that Geoffrey chose the form Merlinus rather than the expected *Merdinus to avoid a resemblance to the Anglo-Norman word merde (from Latin merda) for feces.
+Henri d'Arbois de Jubainville reduced it to the result of the "tendency of d to change into l in Indo-European languages."

-'Merlin' may also be an adjective, in which case he should be called "The Merlin", from the French merle meaning blackbird.
-According to Martin Aurell, the Latin form Merlinus is a euphony of the Welsh form Myrddin to bring him closer to the blackbird (Latin merula) into which he could metamorphose through his shamanic powers, as was notably the case for Merlin's Irish counterpart.
+'Merlin' may also be an adjective, in which case he should be called "The Merlin", from the French merle meaning common blackbird (Turdus merula).
+An association with this bird in French was deemed logical by Philippe Walter.
+According to Martin Aurell, the Latin form Merlinus is a euphony of the Welsh form Myrddin to bring him closer to the white blackbird (merle blanc) into which he could metamorphose through his shamanic powers, as was notably the case for Merlin's Irish counterpart.
+Folklorist Jean Markale proposed that the name of Merlin is of French origin and means 'little blackbird', an allusion to the mocking and provocative personality usually attributed to him in medieval stories.
+According to Jean-Charles Berthet, however, the analogies between Merlin and the blackbird are more akin to a later establishment than to a real etymology, since the French name of Merlin is later than the other forms.

 Myrddin may be a combination of *mer (mad) and the Welsh dyn (man), to mean 'madman'.
 It may also mean '[of] many names' if it was derived from the Welsh myrdd, myriad.
-In his Myrdhinn, ou l'Enchanteur Merlin (1862), La Villemarqué derived Marz[h]in, which he considered the original form of Merlin's name, from the Breton word marz (wonder) to mean 'wonder man'.
+In his Myrdhinn, ou l'Enchanteur Merlin (1868), La Villemarqué derived Marz[h]in, which he considered the original form of Merlin's name, from the Breton word marz (wonder) to mean 'wonder man'.
 Clas Myrddin or Merlin's Enclosure is an early name for Great Britain as stated in the third series of Welsh Triads.

 Celticist Alfred Owen Hughes Jarman suggested that the Welsh name Myrddin (/cy/) was derived from the toponym Caerfyrddin, the Welsh name for the town known in English as Carmarthen.
-This contrasts with the popular folk etymology that the town was named after the bard.
-The name Carmarthen is derived from the town's previous Roman name Moridunum, in turn, derived from the Celtic Brittonic moridunon, 'sea fort[ress]'.
+This contrasts with the popular folk etymology that the town was named after the bard (Henri d'Arbois de Jubainville, who questioned the historical origins of Merlin, concluded that the legend was fabricated to retroactively explain the name of the town).
+The name Carmarthen is derived from the town's previous Roman name Moridunum, which was in turn derived from the Celtic Brittonic moridunon, 'sea fort[ress]'.
 Eric P. Hamp proposed a similar etymology: Morij:n, 'the maritime' or 'born of the sea'.
 There is no obvious connection between Merlin and the sea in the texts about him, but Claude Sterckx has suggested that Merlin's father in the Welsh texts, Morfryn, might have been a sea spirit.
-Philippe Walter connected it with the figure of the insular Celtic sea god Manannán.